rishabh-goel/streaming-data-pipeline/README.md

 3. Perform MapReduce on the count calculated in step 2.
 4. Save the counts in a report only if the count of ERROR messages exceed 1 in the time window.
 5. Trigger an email to the registered users with the generated report.

-#### Local Setup Steps:

-1. Go the root directory of your project.
-2. Execute `sbt clean compile assembly` which will build a fat jar that will be used to run the spark job.
-3. From root folder, navigate to `target/scala-2.11` folder
-4. Execute the command `spark-submit --class SparkProject.Spark <name of your jar file>` to start the spark cluster and keep it running as long as kafka is streaming data.

 ### AWS Simple Email Service